TakashiYoshinaga/LocalVisionAI-for-Unity/README.md

 ## Limitations

+- Android only. iOS and desktop platforms are not supported.
 - Verified on a Pixel 7 (Android API 37) and a Samsung Galaxy S22.
 Other devices are untested.
 - Inference results are not streamed.
 Until completion, only the elapsed time and the long-running warning are shown.
 - The text sample keeps no conversation history, so you cannot ask follow-up questions that build on a previous one.